What is MedBiquitous?

 In today’s complex digital environment, technology standards for the health professions are absolutely critical to allow for the effective sharing of data, with the ultimate goal of improving health outcomes.
 With this shift in operations to the AAMC, MedBiquitous will continue its vital role in leading this important work with a variety of stakeholders.

 We look forward to your feedback and engagement during this transition.
 If you have additional questions or thoughts, an email has been set up email@example.com.
-Both Johns Hopkins Medicine and AAMC staff will be available to respond to your questions.

 Why is MedBiquitous no longer accredited by ANSI?

 We are committed to the standards process established by MedBiquitous in adherence to the ANSI Essential Requirements.
 Because of the organizational transition, MedBiquitous is going through a rebuilding and visioning phase.
 As part of the roadmap, we plan to revisit ANSI accreditation and how to approach that endeavor.

 What is the scope of development for MedBiquitous?

 MedBiquitous focuses on developing technology standards for healthcare education, competence assessment, and quality improvement.
 MedBiquitous seeks to work with other standards developers whose work is complementary.

 XML stands for Extensible Markup Language, a Web standard that makes it easier to exchange structured data over the Internet.
 For example, when you see John Doe, M.D., Pediatrics, you probably know that pediatrics is a medical specialty and that John Doe is a doctor's name.
 Computers can't interpret that information without some help.
 XML tags put information in context for computers.
 A XML member listing for Dr. Doe might look like this:

 What is JSON?